rupalkhilari/genome-designer/src/extensions/README.md

 - download non-visual client files immediately
 - run onRegister() callbacks

-... when user downloads the extension ...
+... when user requests / opens the extension ...

+- the extension is not loaded all at once.
+Each region the extension will download its file as needed, and only render its own region.
+Files are only downloaded as needed, unless multiple regions refer to the same file.
 - call downloadAndRender() for an extension, which has two steps:
 - downloadExtension() downloads client files
     - extension files actually downloaded